pytorch/pytorch/docs/source/sparse.rst

 Construction of CSR tensors
 ---------------------------

-Sparse CSR matrices can be directly constructed by using the :func:`torch.sparse_csr_tensor` method.
+Sparse CSR matrices can be directly constructed by using the :func:`torch._sparse_csr_tensor` method.
 The user must supply the row and column indices and values tensors separately.
 The ``size`` argument is optional and will be deduced from the the ``crow_indices`` and ``col_indices`` if it is not present.